Xero Alternatives Under £10/Month: 8 Options for UK Limited Companies (2026)

 The trend in cloud accounting is clear: prices go up, features expand, and small businesses pay more for capabilities they never asked for.
 Xero's September 2025 increase was not the first and will not be the last.

 If your business is simple — a few clients, quarterly VAT, annual accounts — you do not need a £37/month platform.
 A £5/month tool like Pandle or a free option like QuickFile can handle the basics.
-If you want AI doing the heavy lifting instead of you clicking through menus, AccountsOS is free to try during Early Access.
+If you want an AI accountant doing the heavy lifting instead of you clicking through menus, AccountsOS starts with a 14-day free trial at £20/month: still £17/month cheaper than Xero Grow, and Finn handles the bookkeeping work so you do not also need a monthly accountant retainer on top.

 The best time to switch is at your next year-end.
 The second-best time is the start of your next VAT quarter.
 Either way, you have options — and most of them cost a fraction of what Xero charges.